AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-3-interval-bound-propagation.md

 $$

 These two intervals describe the same square used in Part 2.
-We now propagate them through the fixed classifier
+We now propagate them through the fixed classifier:

 $$
 \begin{aligned}